MovementGH/OpenBot-Docs/source/index.html.md

 Message.chanenl.send('My setting is set to '+Settings.ExampleText);
 ```

-### Categories

-Categories are groups of fields.
-When your command accesses them, they are objects.
-For example, to access the field "World" in the category "Hello", you would do `Settings.World.Hello`.

-**Name:** The Name to access the field by, and the name displayed in the guild dashboard.

 ### Fields

 Fields are the meat of settings.
 There are several different types of fields, which can store different types of data and can be selected in different ways.
 All settings have a Name and Default value.